cybershoe/devday-mongo101-labs/docs/lab3/lab3-3.md

   <details>
   <summary>Expected results</summary>

   The query returns no results.
 Try to break down the query the way MongoDB would.
-You are asking it to return all documents where the `address` field is *exactly equal* to the value `{zipcode: "11371"}`, but there are no document that match that condition; the embedded documents in thier `address` fields all have other values besides just `zipcode`.
+You are asking it to return all documents where the `address` field is *exactly equal* to the value `{zipcode: "11371"}`, but there are no document that match that condition; the embedded documents in their `address` fields all have other values besides just `zipcode`.
 Instead of searching for a match on the field `address`, we need to ask MongoDB to search for a match on a the field `zipcode` *inside* a field called `address`.
   </details>

 2. Create a query that will return all restaurants in the 11371 zip code.
 Run the query and check your results.